oktomus/TurtleSDK/README.md

 Every dependency is managed with git and cmake expect these ones:
 - Opengl 3.3 at least
+- Python 2.7 or newer (required by gl3w)
 - [Assimp](http://assimp.org/)

 The dependencies managed by git and cmake are the following: